polterguy/phosphorusfive/plugins/p5.web/README.md

 You can also of course create container widgets that have container widgets as their children widgets, as deeply as you see fit for your personal needs.

-### [p5.web.widgets.create-void], a widget with no content
+### Void widgets

 The void widget is useful for HTML elements that have neither content nor children widgets.
-Some examples are the HTML "br" element, "input" elements, "hr" elements, etc. These HTML elements are characterized by that they completely lack content.
+Some examples are the HTML "br" element, "input" elements, and "hr" elements.
+These HTML elements are characterized by that they completely lack content.
 They are often used to create HTML form elements, such as is given an example of below.

 ```
-p5.web.widgets.create-void:some-void-widget
+create-widget:some-void-widget
   element:input
   parent:content
   position:0
   style:"width:400px;"
   placeholder:Type something into me, and click the button ...
-p5.web.widgets.create-void
+  class:form-control
+create-widget
   element:input
   parent:content
   position:1
   type:button
   value:Click me!
+  class:btn btn-default
   onclick
-    p5.web.widgets.property.get:some-void-widget
+    get-widget-property:some-void-widget
       value
     sys42.windows.info-tip:You typed; '{0}'
-      :x:/../*/p5.web.widgets.property.get/*/*?value
+      :x:/@get-widget-property/*/*?value
 ```

 In the above example, we create two form elements.
 One textbox and one button.
-Both are created using the "void" widget type.
+Both are created using the void widget type, since they have neither any *[innerValue]*, nor any *[widgets]* collection - Hence, they implicitly become void widgets.
 Above you also see an example of how you can add arbitrary attributes, that affects the rendering of your widgets, in some regards.
-The example above for instance, is using the *[type]* attributes from HTML and the *[placeholder]* attribute from HTML5, in addition to the *[value]* attribute for our button.
+The example above for instance, is using the *[type]* and *[placeholder]* attributes from HTML5, in addition to the *[value]* attribute for our button.
 To use the p5.web project in Phosphorus Five, requires some basic knowledge about HTML, and preferably HTML5 - In addition to some basic knowledge about
 CSS of course.

 ### Ninja tricks for declaring HTML elements of your widgets

 When you create a container widget, you can optionally declare its children widgets' HTML element as their name.
 This saves you a couple of lines of code for each widget.
-If you do, the "type" of widget (containerr, literal, void), will be figured out according to whether or not you've added a *[innerValue]* argument, *[widgets]* argument, or none of the previously mentioned.
+If you do, the "type" of widget (container, literal, void), will be implicitly figured out according to whether or not you've added an *[innerValue]* argument, *[widgets]* collection, or none of the previously mentioned.
 For instance, to create a container widget, that has one "p" element child, you could do something like the following.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   widgets
     p
       innerValue:Some text
 ```

-The widget is still a fully fledged widget, and you can add event handlers, lambda events, and so on to it, as if it was declared like the following.
+The widget is still a fully fledged widget, and you can add event handlers, lambda events, and so on to it - Just like as if it was declared like the following.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   widgets
     literal